Perfectionism is a major downfall for many of us.

 Had I not gotten feedback on what I had already written, chances are the book would have been delayed even longer.
 The good news was that when I released the book and did my initial book launch, it ended making it to #1 bestseller status on Amazon for two categories.

-Here are five easy ways to avoid the perfectionism trap in order to help us get things done quicker.
+Here are five easy ways to avoid the perfectionism trap to help us get things done quicker.

 - Be easy on yourself.
 As we are our harshest critique, we must be able to train our critique to provide us with valuable feedback, rather than just focusing on what has not gone right.
 The key is to learn from things that have not gone well.
 A powerful mindset to adopt is to see yourself as being on a journey of continuous learning and growth.